Ignis-8110/Console-TicTacToe/README.md

 A Console-based TicTacToe Game

 # status : finished
-it still needs some polishing but the mechanics are now working fine.
+it still needs some polishing but the gameplay now works